 If a father decides to sign a paternity acknowledgment, a family support order will be signed by the judge instead of a paternity order.
 This is done because a court case cannot be processed under the Paternity Act if the father signs a paternity acknowledgment.
 For more information about the law, see the Paternity Act.
 If the father acknowledges paternity, a family support order is entered.
 You may want to view the Family Support Act and see details about filing a family support case instead.

 Another way paternity is established is through a paternity case.
-The county Department of Human Services (DHS) can ask the prosecutor to file a complaint with the court to obtain an order establishing paternity if the mother: 1) resides in that county; 2) cannot afford an attorney; 3) is eligible for child support services (IV-D); or 4) is receiving public assistance.
-If the mother is not receiving public assistance, she should still contact the county DHS in the county where she lives for help in establishing paternity.
+The Office of Child Support, Department of Human Services (DHS) can ask the prosecutor to file a complaint with the court to obtain an order establishing paternity if the mother is eligible for child support services (IV-D) or is receiving public assistance.
+If the mother is not receiving public assistance, she should still contact the DHS and apply for IV-D services.

 Filing a Paternity Case Generally